leemeichin/k8s-guide/observability-and-monitoring/setting-up-prometheus-stack.md

 kubectl apply -f prometheus-stack/grafana-ingress.yml
 ```

-### Update your DNS

-Depending on your choice of name, this is as simple as adding either a CNAME or A record to your DNS zonefile.
-For example, `grafana.yourdomain.com` or `grafana.internal.yourname.com` could work.

-Once you're done, go ahead and visit the domain.
-You should be able to log in with the secret you created earlier.
+After a moment, and provided you completed the steps to set up [`external-dns`](/internet-exposure/managing-your-dns) and [`cert-manager`](/internet-exposure/installing-certbot), you should be able to access Grafana at `https://grafana.your-domain.com`.
+If you can't see it yet, don't worry!
+DNS changes can take a minute to propagate.